 Please call our office once you have received the vaccine so we may record it in you chart.

 For more general information on vaccine distribution, go to https://www.cdc.gov/coronavirus/2019-ncov/vaccines/recommendations.html.
 Understand that each state may distribute the vaccine a bit differently from the general guidelines.
 For Connecticut specific information, go to https://portal.ct.gov/Coronavirus/covid-19%20vaccinations.

 If you feel you have symptoms of the COVID-19 illness, Symptoms of Coronavirus | CDC, then our policy is that you get tested before visiting the office.
 Although inconvenient, this protects the other patients and staff at EGFP.
 An infected patient or staff member could "shut down" the office, leaving patients with other conditions without care.
 This policy will continue at least until staff and patients have had the opportunity to be vaccinated.
 To find a convenient testing site, go to https://portal.ct.gov/coronavirus .
 Another link to at testing site near you is United Way 211 (211ct.org).

 In the meantime, please be careful during this period of the coronavirus pandemic.
 Wear a face covering or mask when out in public and keep your contacts with others brief.
 Practice social distancing and self isolation.
 Wash your hands well with soap and water often.
 Keep your immune system healthy by staying positive, stay hydrated, exercise in fresh air, avoid alcohol overuse and get plenty of sleep.
-Take your multivitamin and medications.
+Take your multivitamin, with Vitamin D and Zinc, and your medications as directed.
 Stay well.